Echimalj/multiomic-spatial-integration/README.md

 1. snRNA-seq preprocessing, QC, clustering, subclustering, and cell-type annotation
 2. GeoMx WTA processing, QC, and AnnData object construction
 3. Regression-based cell-type signature inference and Bayesian spatial deconvolution
+   Note: training signatures separately for AD vs Control, however, If there is only a unified reference. this can also be made with this repo.
-4. Extraction, normalization, and annotation of spatial cell-type abundances
+5. Extraction, normalization, and annotation of spatial cell-type abundances
-5. Statistical analysis of inferred cell-type proportions and spatial visualization
+6. Statistical analysis of inferred cell-type proportions and spatial visualization

 This structure follows the integrated workflow described in the internal project documentation. :contentReference[oaicite:0]{index=0}